 The only questions the Special Masters are appointed to determine are whether the appraised value of a petitioned property exceeds its market value as of January 1 or if the exemption applied for is legitimate.
 It is important that the petitioner supplies all the information requested on the petition to make it easier for the Board to review the appeal.

-If not satisfied with the Board's decision or if you did not file a petition with the Board, you may file a civil action in the Circuit Court.
+If you are not satisfied with the Board's decision or if you did not file a petition with the Board, you may file a civil action in the Circuit Court.